 Stockholm Gay Travel

-Stockholm gay guide to LGBT friendly hotels, things to do, gay bars, clubs & gay life.
+wolfyy’s Stockholm gay guide to hotels & where to stay, things to do, gay bars, clubs, & cruising.

 The Gay Travel Experience: Stockholm, Sweden

-Stockholm is a wonderfully LGBT-friendly city, with gay friendly hotels, bars and restaurants all around.
-People here express themselves freely, and it’s not uncommon to see overt displays of pride throughout the city, like rainbow backpacks and rainbow flags on building fronts.
+People here express themselves freely, and it’s not uncommon to see overt displays of pride, like rainbow backpacks and gay flags on building fronts.

-The city doesn’t have a true gay district, but a decent bit of the LGBT venues are located in the south part of Gamla Stan and the north part of Södermalm, which I’ll describe more about below.
+Stockholm doesn’t have a true gay district, but a decent bit of the LGBT venues are located in the southern part of Gamla Stan and the northern part of Södermalm.

 Gay Stockholm: Hotels & Where to Stay

-Renting a Gamla Stan vacation apartment will give you a fantastic, local experience.
-There are tons of lofty spaces with windows that open up directly onto the streets below.
+There are tons of lofty spaces available in this part of the city, many with windows that open up directly onto the streets below.
 They’re often much cheaper than standard hotels, too.

-Hotel Diplomat is one of the most picturesque and centrally located LGBT friendly hotels in Stockholm.
+Hotel Diplomat is one of the most picturesque and centrally located gay friendly Stockholm hotels.
 I walked past this hotel several times while exploring the riverfront.
 Hotel Diplomat is just to the north of the city center in the trendy Ostermalm neighborhood.

 Radisson Blu Hotels